Ian Macpherson, 3rd Baron Strathcarron: Media works

 Lord Strathcarron is a student of Advaita Vedanta and has written of his experiences in non-duality in the books Living with Life and Mysticism and Bliss.
 He is also the author of two spy thriller novels for Troubador: Invisibility, and Black Beach.

 In 2009, he recreated Lord Byron's 1809–1811 Grand Tour of the Mediterranean for the book Joy Unconfined!
 Lord Byron's Grand Tour Re-Toured published by Signal Books, an imprint of Christopher Hurst.

 In 2010, he completed the first part of a Mark Twain travel trilogy based on Twain's 1867 tour of the Holy Land, resulting in the book Innocence & War: Mark Twain's Holy Land Revisited published in 2012 in the US by Dover Publications and in the UK by Signal Books.
 The second part of the trilogy, recreating Mark Twain's 1896 lecture tour of India for the book The Indian Equator; Mark Twain's India Revisited published in 2014 in the US by Dover Publications and in the UK by Signal Books.
 The final part of the trilogy, Heart of Lightness, Mark Twain's Mississippi Revisited, will be about Mark Twain's final steamboat journey up the Mississippi River from New Orleans to Hannibal, Missouri and his subsequent short career in the American Civil War.

 In 2016, Unicorn Press published his biography of Sir Francis Chichester, Never Fear: Reliving the Life of Sir Francis Chichester.

 In 2017, Unicorn Press published his art book about the painter Sophie Walbeoffe, Painting with Both Hands.

 In 2018, Affable Media published his fictional biography, Crikey!
 How Did That Happen?
 The Refreshingly Unauthorised Biography of Sir Bertram Wooster, KG.

 In 2019, Affable Media produced his video, Confessions of a Publisher: It Doesn't Have To Be Like This, But Somehow It Just Is.

 In 2020, Unicorn published his spiritual abstract art book Truth and Beauty: The Art of Sophie Chang.

 In 2021, Affable Media published his historical fiction title A Case of Royal Blackmail by Sherlock Holmes.

 In 2022, he wrote and produced the short film Undead and Alive, a zombie/witch romcom.

+In 2023, Affable Media published his satirical play Nigel Molesworth's Cynical Tendency.

+In 2024, Affable Media published his children's book Pepper and Poncho: Adventures on the African Plains, written in conjunction with the artist Sophie Walbeoffe.

+In 2025, Unicorn published his art book 'Delightful, Enchanting.': The Art of Annabel Fairfax.

 Interests and hobbies

-An ex-Yachtmaster Instructor, Lord Strathcarron is an Honorary Life Member of the Royal Bombay Yacht Club, and a member of the Royal Cruising Club and the Royal Yacht Squadron.
+An ex-Yachtmaster Instructor, Lord Strathcarron is an Honorary Life Member of the Royal Bombay Yacht Club, a member of the Royal Cruising Club and the Royal Yacht Squadron (see List of Royal Yacht Squadron members), and Commodore of the House of Lords Yacht Club.

 In 2012, he qualified as a civil and commercial mediator with the Civil Mediation Council.
 In 2013, he qualified as a Restorative Justice practitioner, registered with the Restorative Justice Council.
 He is also the vice-chair and a trustee of The Society of Mediators.